Spelt/ZXing.Delphi/README.md

 #Help wanted
-Although it works extremely well, it works currently only with a few barcodes.
-I only needed one barcode so for me there is no immediate need yet for me to implement more types but I like to add all of them!
+Although it works extremely well, it works currently only with a few barcodes.For me there is no immediate need yet for me to implement more types but I like to add all of them!
 For that I need your help!

 The base classes I already implemented so if you need to have another Barcode like Code39 you can see the C# source here: https://github.com/Redth/ZXing.Net.Mobile/blob/master/src/ZXing.Net/oned/Code39Reader.cs and convert it to Pascal.
-It's pretty easy.
+It's pretty easy (or just ask and I convert the raw classes for you).

 Only with your help we can get all the barcodes here!
-A unit test project is included and all barcodes must be unit tested!
+A unit test project is included and you have to include tests for the barcode types you include.

 **If you want to help:** Let us/me know which barcode you planning to implement.
 There is no point in converting barcodes multiple times :-)